George F. Close

 Major General George Francis Close Jr. is a retired senior US Army officer, currently acting as a senior corporate and government executive.
 He has been recognized for leading and developing organizations in the US, Middle East, and in major strategic military commands.

 Education

 In 1998, Close was awarded the Outstanding Alumni award from Dedham High School.
+He later worked with the Alumni Association to establish a scholarship in memory of John Andrew Barnes III.